pasmod/masnavi/README.md

 # Manavi: Automatic Poem Generation
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=2592000)](https://github.com/pasmod/masnavi/blob/master/License.md)

 Masnavi is a tool to automatically generate poems in Farsi.
-It uses a characters based language model trained using a recurrent neural network on lots of Farsi poems.
+It uses a character based language model trained using a recurrent neural network on lots of Farsi poems.
 The tool produces poems in the Manavi style.
 For more information on Masnavi click [here](https://en.wikipedia.org/wiki/Masnavi).

 ## How to Train
 For training you need probably a GPU.
 To train the network use the following command: